-We expect to see the altar in its traditional position at the east end of a church – yet by the early 17th century, the Puritans wanted to move it towards the centre.
+We expect to see the altar in its traditional position at the east end of a church – yet by the early 17th century, the Puritans wanted to move it towards the center.

-In 1635, the traditionalist Archbishop Thomas Laud therefore ordered the erection of wooden altar rails – east, west and south – to preserve its position.
-Their narrow columns also served to prevent the entry of dogs: clearly standards had been slipping with animals being allowed to roam freely..
+In 1635, the traditionalist Archbishop Thomas Laud ordered the erection of wooden altar rails – east, west, and south – to preserve its position.
+Their narrow columns also served to prevent the entry of dogs: clearly, standards had been slipping with animals being allowed to roam freely..

-Such ‘Laudian’ rails were hated by the Puritans and many were destroyed during the Civil War and the Commonwealth.
-A few still survive, however, such as those within the interesting church of Staunton Harold in Leicestershire - now owned by the National Trust and hardly changed since its building in 1653.
+The Puritans hated such ‘Laudian’ rails and many were destroyed during the Civil War and the Commonwealth.
+A few still survive, however, such as those within the interesting church of Staunton Harold in Leicestershire – now owned by the National Trust and hardly changed since its building in 1653.

 Only a handful of churches date from this brief but significant time in our history, but its builder, Sir Robert Shirley, owner of the adjacent manor house, paid a terrible price for his piety.

 Having so obviously demonstrated that he was a man of means, he refused to supply Cromwell with money to raise a troop of soldiers and was thrown into the Tower – to die there a few years later.

 Poor Laud had also made so many enemies that he had lost his head on the block in 1645 – paying the penalty for being out of step with the times for his loyalty to the King.

 Rails of the Georgian and Victorian periods usually extend from wall to wall.
 They are an attractive wooden feature in many churches, especially when they have narrow twisted columns.

 Another wooden feature sometimes seen in an old church is the Ten Commandments inscribed on boards.